catalyzeio/paas-guides/logging.md

 ## Shipping your application logs

 #### Python, PostgresSQL and Django
-See ([link to Postgres Python demo]) Add this code snippet to settings.py:
+Add this code snippet to settings.py:
 ```
 #settings.py
 LOGGING = {